-Prior to initiating medical aid, the member should contact the Communications Center and request response by Emergency Medical Services (EMS) as the member deems appropriate.
+Prior to initiating medical aid, the member should call 911 and request response by Emergency Medical Services (EMS) as the member deems appropriate.

 Members should follow universal precautions when providing medical aid, such as wearing gloves and avoiding contact with bodily fluids, consistent with the Communicable Diseases Policy.
 Members should use a barrier or bag device to perform rescue breathing.